corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 The `net.corda.v5.ledger.utxo.ContractState` field is a part of the JSON representation for all state types.
 {{< /note >}}
 {{< note >}}
-The implementation of the JSON factory needs to be defined in the same CPK as the state it is working on so the platform can get hold of it when persisting a state to the database.
+The implementation of the JSON factory must be defined in the same CPK as the state it is working on so the platform can get hold of it when persisting a state to the database.
 {{< /note >}}